City of Echoes

-City of Echoes is the third full-length album by American post-metal band Pelican, released in June 2007 on Hydra Head Records.
+City of Echoes is the third studio album by American post-metal band Pelican, released in June 2007 on Hydra Head Records.
 The album's thematic center is one of globalization; critics received this intention with varying degrees of enthusiasm.

 City of Echoes was leaked onto the Internet in early 2007.
 Five color variations were released for the album's vinyl format.
 This includes black, silver, translucent blue, clear and black "splatter," and light pink and black "splatter" record designs.

 Theme

 Guitarist Trevor de Brauw stated that "City of Echoes is moulded by the experience of touring—the title sort of refers to the feeling you get that, although you go to a lot of different places, one of the effects of globalisation is that you see so many similarities from city to city."
 Speaking on, the band talks about how "you start to see the spread of the Western world, and you think of current events and raging wars for oil, and you start to get hit with how wrong it is to see the golden arches everywhere".

 On a more literal level, Laurent Lebec states that "I had no idea where we were going with the music when we started doing these songs [...] [t]he changes were pretty subconscious at first, then looking back we realized what was happening and we just went with it."
 He continues to add "when we were touring for our last album, The Fire in Our Throats Will Beckon the Thaw, even if we had a 75-minute-long set, we could only play five songs because they were all so long, and that can be tiring for an audience."
 They are also intent on making it clear that the album is not simply negative in message.
 "The title also pays tribute to how amazing touring most often feels.
 It's also a tribute to the joy that burns inside when you reach a place and people who don't speak your language are rooting for your songs and welcoming you into their unique environment".